Supporting Employees Through Drug and Alcohol Misuse: A Workplace Wellbeing Approach

 Managers and supervisors are often the first to notice when something’s not right – and their response can shape whether an employee gets the help they need or continues to struggle in silence.

-- Reinforce that seeking help is a sign of strength – not weakness: A systematic review by Frontiers in Public Health highlighted that workplace-based interventions are most effective when they reduce stigma and encourage help-seeking behavior.
+• Reinforce that seeking help is a sign of strength – not weakness: A systematic review by Frontiers in Public Health highlighted that workplace-based interventions are most effective when they reduce stigma and encourage help-seeking behaviour.
 Male employees, in particular, were found to be less likely to seek help unless confidentiality and support were clearly communicated.

 Technology That Supports Not Shames